Safelite AutoGlass Leverages Yext to Optimize Business and Operations

 Safelite uses Yext to manage the public facts about its brand.
-The Yext Knowledge Engine enables brands like Safelite to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.
+The Yext enables brands like Safelite to manage their brand information about their people, places, and products across their websites, mobile apps, internal systems, and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.
 “Yext gives me the catbird seat,” beams Millard.
 “I can see how my content is being consumed across multiple providers.
-I couldn’t have that visibility without the Yext Knowledge Engine.”
+I couldn’t have that visibility without Yext.”

 “We are absolutely seeing the value here.
 Incremental conversions because of Yext are in the 10-20% range,” estimates Millard.
 Since launching with Yext, Safelite has increased its overall listings presence to 48,898, and the listings it has created using Yext have driven 942,000+ search impressions for the brand’s locations.
 Safelite has driven close to 13 million clicks to their listings while experiencing a year-after-year growth rate of 61%.

 “Getting started with Yext was insanely easy,” Millard says.
 “With Yext, we went from zero to fixing listings in a boatload of places in about two weeks.
 That doesn’t normally happen!
 It’s a huge point of differentiation between Yext and anything that would even try to claim to be a competitor.
 And beyond its powerful technology, Yext’s people are exceptional.
 When they promise to do something, it actually gets done.”